ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

     .collect(Collectors.toSet());
 ~~~~

-**Understanding Monoids (the Java way):** The term "monoid" might sound unfamiliar, but you use them daily:
+**Understanding Monoids (the Java way):** The term "monoid" might sound unfamiliar, but you actually already use them frequently in Java:

 - **Addition**: combine with `+`, start with `0`
 - **Multiplication**: combine with `*`, start with `1`